lsst/LDM-PMT/index.rst

 Epics and stories are used to track all software work, as well as work on delivering hardware and services that are tightly coupled with software (example: "Deliver OpenStack-based Test Cluster running RedHat 6.1".)
-Details of work on stand-alone activities do not have to be captured on daily bases through stories (example: "Deliver 10Gbit link between Chile and USA")
+Details of work on standalone activities do not have to be captured on daily bases through stories (example: "Deliver 10Gbit link between Chile and USA")

 .. _cycles-and-releases: